 Castlefield Gallery, 2004

 "Jacob Cartwright & Nick Jordan's work unites divergent and eclectic influences, including surrealism, natural history, folk-lore, myth, old Europe, and weird Americana.
-Part painting, part drawing, part cinema, their practice explores the unanticipated factors involved in the assignment of meaning and the quandaries of comprehension.
+Part painting, part drawing, part cinema, their practice explores the interconnections between the unruly natural world and our multifaceted cultural histories.

 "For the Castlefield Gallery, Cartwright & Jordan present The

 Goose Fair.
 Somewhat carnivalesque and fictional, the work incorporates

 levitation, cicadas, a passenger pigeon, fly paper, wurst, grits, Balthazar,